tjr226/React-UI-Components/README.md

 - This project was put together using `create-react-app` (CRA). **You will not need to install CRA in order to make this project work**
 - Each project has it's own `package.json` file in it, we'll chat more about this later.
 So it's already set up for you to install some dependencies that are needed for you to be able to work within the React Ecosystem.
-- To start the `Social Card` project, you'll need to cd into `Project-1-Social-Card` and then into `social-card` and run `yarn install` to retrieve all the dependencies.
+- [ x ] To start the `Social Card` project, you'll need to cd into `Project-1-Social-Card` and then into `social-card` and run `yarn install` to retrieve all the dependencies.
-- Inside of `../../social-card` you'll then need to run `yarn start` to open up a React Development Server that can take your `.js` files as components and bundle them up to work in your new environment.
+- [ x ] Inside of `../../social-card` you'll then need to run `yarn start` to open up a React Development Server that can take your `.js` files as components and bundle them up to work in your new environment.
 - **You'll repeat this last two steps for the calculator project, but you'll need to make sure that you're inside of `../../calculator` directory to make this work.**

 ## Instructions